-Saletta actually debuted in an episode of ABC Afterschool Specials in 1993 before starring in The Little Rascals, according to Screen Rant.
-Since the 1994 film, he's had recurring roles on Recess, Beverly Hills 90210, King of the Hill, and Rocket Power.
+Saletta actually debuted as an actor in an episode of ABC Afterschool Specials in 1993 before starring in The Little Rascals one year later in 1994, according to Screen Rant.
+After the film, Saletta continued acting with recurring roles on shows like Recess, Beverly Hills 90210, King of the Hill, and Rocket Power.
 He still works as an entertainer in Los Angeles, but now focuses on singing and songwriting.
 He even studied jazz vocals at the USC Thornton School of Music, released his first solo album in 2015 and was a top-40 finalist on American Idol, according to his music page.

 Woim (Blake Jeremy Collins)

 After The Little Rascals, Collins had some small parts throughout the '90s on shows like Minor Adjustments, Men Behaving Badly, and The Fanatics.
 He also had a role in the film, Richy Rich’s Christmas Wish, in 1998, according to his IMDb page.
 Life and Style Magazine reported that he now lives out in Los Angeles and works as an assistant camera operator on the FX show Sons of Anarchy.

 For more of the cast, 22 Vision shared a YouTube video in 2015 detailing where all the rascals are these days.
 Where does the time go?